-The trend of plant-based eating continues gaining momentum, and Generation Z is set to take it to yet another level.
-Here are a few compelling statistics reflecting the rising interest in eating plant-based foods:
+The trend of plant-based eating continues to gain momentum, and Generation Z is set to take this trend to yet another level.
+In this feature, we share a few compelling statistics that reflect the rising interest in eating plant-based foods:

 - Just Eat, an international food delivery company, predicted plant-based food options to be the top food trend of 2018, based on the 987% increase in demand for vegetarian options in 2017.